funktor/funktor.github.io/_posts/2025-02-20-probabilistic-forecasting.markdown

 def negative_binomial_layer(x):
     num_dims = len(x.get_shape())

-    # assuming that the input to this layer is a concatenation of n and p, extract the 2 variables from input x
+    # assuming that the input to this layer is a concatenation of k and p, extract the 2 variables from input x
     k, p = tf.unstack(x, num=2, axis=-1)

     k = tf.expand_dims(k, -1)